 Knowledge of food and nutritional science is required in order to make decisions on such issues as food irradiation, the genetic modification of foods, food contamination by micro-organisms and toxic compounds, and food preservation.
-Carleton’s program in Food Science and Nutrition is unique in that it combines a solid science base with the study of the assessment, management and communication of risk in food safety.
-No other food or nutritional science program in Canada offers such depth of study in food science as well as food economics, risk assessment, policy and regulation.

 The modern job market for food professionals demands people that have technical skills as well as an understanding of regulatory and policy issues.
 People with both sets of skills are in demand by all levels of government and by the private sector.

 Food Science and Nutrition at Carleton University is distinct from other university-level food science programs in the country.
 The Carleton program provides a solid science base in chemistry, biology and biochemistry with a strong emphasis on assessment, management and communication of risk in food safety.
 As a graduate of the program, you will not only be a skilled and knowledgeable scientist, you will also have the ability to assess risk and formulate policy.
 No other program in Canada offers this unique blend of science, economics, risk assessment and regulation.